johncanero/Newsletter-SignUp/README.md

 Guided by Web Development BootCamp by Angela Yu.

 Project by: John Cañero

+Afterword: Project Files were not uploaded due to protection of API keys.

 See work at: https://serene-glacier-70792.herokuapp.com/

 <img src="images/desktopView - NewsletterSignUp.png" alt="Newsletter-SignUp.jpg">